technix/atrament.ink/docs/developer/atrament-core.md

 ## Settings methods

 Application settings for your application.
-Loading, saving, and setting values changes the `settings` section of the Atrament state.
+Loading, saving, and setting values change the `settings` section of the Atrament state.

 However, if you need to perform additional actions when the setting is changed, you can define a handler for it - see below.
-By default, Atrament handles `mute` and `volume` settings this way, muting and setting sound volume respectively.
+By default, Atrament handles `mute` and `volume` settings this way, muting and setting sound volume, respectively.

 ### async atrament.settings.load()

-Load settings from persistent storage to Atrament state.
+Load settings from persistent storage to the Atrament state.

 Event: `'settings/load'`